walinejs/waline/docs/en/quick-start.md

 [ ![](https://vercel.com/button) ](https://vercel.com/import/project?template=https://github.com/lizheming/waline/tree/master/example)

 Click the blue button, and it will redirect to vercel to deploy with waline template.
-You need login if you have not, we recommends you sign in with Github.
+You need login if you have not, we recommends you sign in with GitHub.
 You can input your Vercel project name after you login.

 ![](https://p2.ssl.qhimg.com/t018cd2a91a8896a555.png)